Career Profile: U.S. Army Veterinary Technician

-"As nurses are to doctors, veterinary technicians are to veterinarians," as Dawn McKay's Career Planning Guide, aptly puts it.
-Army veterinary technicians, in military occupational specialty (MOS) 68T, provide a wide range of services to our furry friends, such as taking vital signs, giving medications, performing diagnostic tests, and assisting with surgery under the supervision of a veterinarian.
+Army veterinary technicians, designated as military occupational specialty (MOS) 68T, provide a wide range of services to our furry friends, from taking vital signs and giving medications to performing diagnostic tests and assisting with surgery under the supervision of a veterinarian.

-No one wears the uniform without first learning to be a soldier, whether you're behind the gun or giving Sparky his yearly check-up.
+No one wears the uniform without first learning to be a soldier, whether you wind up behind the gun or giving Sparky his yearly check-up.
 So off you go, before anything else, to boot camp.

 The vet tech program lasts approximately three months.
-Interviewed by Tan for the Army Times in September 2011, schoolhouse deputy chief Dr John Cheaton revealed that at Fort Sam Houston, "students learn in 11 weeks what civilian veterinary technicians learn in two years," covering "areas as diverse as toxicology, pharmacology, respiratory and cardiovascular systems, ethics, dentistry and basic anesthesiology."
+Interviewed for the Army Times, schoolhouse deputy chief Dr. John Cheaton said that students at Fort Sam Houston, "learn in 11 weeks what civilian veterinary technicians learn in two years," covering "areas as diverse as toxicology, pharmacology, respiratory and cardiovascular systems, ethics, dentistry, and basic anesthesiology."

 Certifications and Outlook

-There are four credentials for vet techs in the Army according to their Credentialing Opportunities On-Line (COOL) site.
-Three are covered by GI Bill money and offer increased competitiveness for promotion: Assistant Laboratory Animal Technician, Laboratory Animal Technician, and Laboratory Animal Technologist.
-A fourth, though not covered by financial assistance, allows a more experienced soldier to become certified as a Veterinary Practice Manager.
+There are four credentials for veterinarian technicians in the Army, according to the Credentialing Opportunities On-Line (COOL) site.
+Three are covered by GI Bill money and offer increased competitiveness for promotion: assistant laboratory animal technician, laboratory animal technician, and laboratory animal technologist.
+A fourth, though not covered by financial assistance, allows a more experienced soldier to become certified as a veterinary practice manager.

-Be advised that according to Dawn McKay, civilian veterinary technicians must normally have a bachelor's degree and state licensure, so be prepared for off-duty education if you wish to continue working in the field after you leave the Army.
+Civilian veterinary technicians must normally have a bachelor's degree and state licensing, so be prepared for post-Army education if you wish to continue working in the field.

-Luckily, GoArmy.com suggests that the job search might not be so bad if vet techs enroll in the Army's Partnership for Youth Success (PAYS) Program, which may be able to secure you a job interview with such employers as John Hopkins, Yale-New Haven Hospital, or the Baton Rouge General Medical Center.
+GoArmy.com suggests that the job search might be aided by enrollment in the Army's Partnership for Youth Success (PAYS) Program.
+That program may get you access to job openings with employers like John Hopkins, Yale-New Haven Hospital, or the Baton Rouge General Medical Center.